wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 if_sid
 ^^^^^^

 Used as a requisite to trigger the rule.
-Matches when an ID in the list has previously matched.
+Matches when an ID on the list has previously matched.
 It is similar to a child decoder, with the key difference that alerts can have as many descendants as necessary, whereas decoder cannot have "grandchildren".

 +--------------------+--------------------------------------------------------------------+
 | **Default Value**  | n/a                                                                |